 With Paris just a few hours away from London, it’s common for words and phrases to move between the two languages.

-French speakers in other areas of the country may be less familiar with loanwords from English.
+Whether talking about “bulldozers”, “scanners” or “relever le challenge” (to rise to the challenge), French speakers in other areas of the country may find themselves generally flummoxed over loanwords from English.

 Marseillais is a dialect spoken in Marseille and other areas in the southern part of France.